ReubenStr0bel/Wordlet/TESTING.md

 - `npm install -D jest-environment-jsdom`

-Due to a change in Jest's default configuration, you'll need to add the following code to the top of the `.test.js` file:
+Due to a change in Jest's default configuration,  the following code needs to be added to the top of the `.test.js` file:

 ```js
 /**